Set up custom scripts in your Folio libraries

 default value: Access

-8. Copy and paste this custom script into the bottom field (overwrite the existing text).
+7. Copy and paste the code snippets from this custom script into the Imports field and the bottom field (overwrite the existing text).

 Custom script to delete a snapshot library